Kalamassery Mahaganapathy Temple: Events

-The devotees refer to elephants as Lord Ganesh's incarnation.
 It has been the regular annual practice at the Mahaganapathy temple for the last 20 years to conduct a large-scale Ashta Dravya Maha Ganapathy Havana and Aanayoottu on the first day of the Karkkidakom month of the malayalam calendar.
-Gajapooja also is conducted once every four years.
+The devotees refer to elephants as Ganapathy's incarnation.
+Gajapooja (worship of elephants) also is conducted once every four years.